MrR3boot/CTF/TetCTF-2020/Secure-System/README.md

 Hello guest
 ```

 same way we can find other table name lengths.
-I only found 2 tables of which ``5 & 25`` length.
+I only found 2 tables of which ``5 & 25`` lengths.
+We can easily guess first table name as ``users`` which is of `5` char length.

 ```css
 def dump_tablenames():